Heart & Stroke Foundation of Canada, nine in 10 Canadians have at least one risk factor for heart conditions, stroke or vascular cognitive impairment.

 We have the power to control many risk factors for heart disease and stroke.
 While maintaining a healthy lifestyle can be a challenge, many resources are available to help you along the way.

-Start by taking this self-assessment
+Start by taking

 from the Heart & Stroke Foundation for a personalized report that will show you what risk factors are in your control – and what to do about them.
 Some general health tips include:

 - Eat a healthy diet that includes at least five vegetables and fruits a day

 - Properly manage diabetes

 - Be smoke-free